 Main Page | Risk Factors | Reducing Your Risk | Screening | Symptoms | Diagnosis | Treatment Overview | Chemotherapy | Radiation Therapy | Surgical Procedures | Other Treatments | Lifestyle Changes | Living With Bladder Cancer | Talking to Your Doctor | Resource Guide

 Your doctor will ask you about your symptoms, and medical and family history.
-The abdominal, pelvic, vaginal, and/or rectal areas will carefully examined.
+The abdominal, pelvic, vaginal, and/or rectal areas will be carefully examined.
 Your doctor may recommend different tests in order to identify tumors and confirm diagnosis.

 If you are having urinary symptoms, your doctor may conduct certain tests to identify abnormalities.
 These may include: